The Coordinator’s Role – Guidance Notes

 Restaurant / Yacht Club – Reservations may need to be made.
 This usually involves a preliminary estimate of numbers, and keeping the restaurant informed.
 Some venues may offer fixed price meals, which will involve agreeing menus and getting choices from participants.

 Activities – Is the event just a meet?
-Meets can often be enhanced by planning a modest country walk, or by arranging an activity, game or e.g. boules, kite-flying, rounders, a quiz, etc. The Branch has some funds available to support activities so if you have an idea that could encourage involvement and help people gain much more enjoyment out of the weekend – speak or email Jon Bell (Branch Treasurer).
-The only proviso the Branch Committee has set is that the modest funding allocated to activities is not intended to be used to subsidise “meals out” during sailing rallies.
+These can often be enhanced by planning a modest country walk to a pub for lunch, or by arranging a game or competition, e.g. boules, kite-flying, quiz, etc. The Branch may be able to provide some nominal prizes to encourage involvement and help people gain much more enjoyment out of the weekend – speak to Martin Boyce (Branch Treasurer).

 Please do not be shy to ask for some support from those coming to the event.
 You are there to enjoy yourself as well, and this should not have to be a one-man show.

 Deposits – If deposits are requested speak to the Branch Treasurer to request payment.
 Coordinators are not expected to be out of pocket.

 Publicity – Two or three months prior to the event please send some promotional details to the Kim Sage (Branch Web-Coordinator) to encourage members to book space.